pythonlover02/Proton-Sarek/README.md

 ## Optimization:

 ## System:
-First of all lets start with the must have, Gamemode and Zram.
+First of all lets start with the must have, Gamemodem, Zram and MangoHud.

 | Tool/Library          | Description                                                                                                      | Link                                                 |
 |-----------------------|------------------------------------------------------------------------------------------------------------------|------------------------------------------------------|